poiw-org/Saffron-Wiki/docs/01_intro.md

 ### 1.x.x

-Version `1.x.x` was created for test purposes, and it is unstable.
-It recommended using any version above `2.0.0`.
+Version `1.x.x` was created for test purposes, and it is quite unstable.
+It is recommended that you're using any version above `2.0.0`.